 Being able to visualize potential impacts from sea level rise is a powerful teaching and planning tool, and the Sea Level Rise Viewer brings this capability to coastal communities.
 A slider bar is used to show how various levels of sea level rise will impact coastal communities.
 Additional coastal counties will be added in the near future.
-Maps are not available for Alaska due to elevation data accuracy and vertical datum transformation gaps.
+Maps are not currently available for Alaska and Louisiana due to elevation data accuracy, hydraulic complexity, and vertical datum transformation gaps.

 - Displays potential future sea levels

 - Provides simulations of sea level rise at local landmarks

 - Communicates the spatial uncertainty of mapped sea levels

 - Models potential marsh migration due to sea level rise

 - Overlays social and economic data onto potential sea level rise